-Organisations that are registered as charities, or propose to be registered as charities, must first apply to ASIC for registration, then register as a charity with the ACNC, following which it will become regulated in many respects by the ACNC (rather than ASIC) on an ongoing basis.
+Organisations that are registered as charities, or propose to be registered as charities, must first apply to ASIC for registration as a CLG, then register as a charity with the ACNC.
+Following this they will become regulated in many respects by the ACNC (rather than ASIC) on an ongoing basis.